Virtual-Machine-Vagrant/vagrant-ubuntu-lamp/README.md

 #### Step 4: Confirm it is Working!

-- HTTP: Open <http://ubuntu-lamp.vm>.
+- Open <http://ubuntu-lamp.vm>.
 You should see a `phpinfo()` page.
-- HTTPS: Open <https://ubuntu-lamp.vm>.
+- Open <https://ubuntu-lamp.vm>.
 You should get an SSL security warning.
 Please bypass this self-signed certificate warning and proceed.
 You should again see the `phpinfo()` page.
 SSL is working as expected!

+_**Note:** If you use something other than the `master` branch in this repo, the default hostname will be different.
+It will include the branch name; e.g., `http://ubuntu-lamp-wordpress.vm` if you are running the `wordpress` branch._

 #### Step 5: Add Files to: `~/Projects/vagrant-ubuntu-lamp/htdocs/`